kimwalisch/primecount/doc/Hard-Special-Leaves.md

 [James F. King 2014](https://github.com/jfkingiii/meissel-lehmer), [Kim Walisch 2014](https://github.com/kimwalisch/primecount)) have avoided using the binary indexed tree and implemented something else.
-The method that has turned out to perform best so far is to get rid of the binary indexed tree data structure (which speeds up the sieving part of the algorithm by a factor of log(n)) and count the number of unsieved elements by simply iterating over the sieve array.
+The method that has turned out to perform best so far is to get rid of the binary indexed tree data structure, which speeds up the sieving part of the algorithm by a factor of O(log n / log log n) and count the number of unsieved elements by simply iterating over the sieve array.
 There are many known optimizations that can be used to speedup counting e.g.:

 * Using the [POPCNT instruction](https://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)